PAR-Government/Media-Journaling-Tool/doc/FAQ.md

 #### My Mask has "islands" that missed detection inside a larger area that was detected.

 Try the close:open morphology order, a smaller kernel, and/or increase the gain.

+#### My Histogram looks blocky

+Your video files are likely compressed and there are gaps between the bins of values.
+This may cause the automatic threshold selection to pick sub-optimal values for the threshold.
+This problem can be handled using the minimum and maximum threshold parameters to restrict the range of automatic threshold selection, as well as gain.

 # BATCH